How can I track interactions with popups and content?

 Turn on popups and content tracking

-To turn on collecting data for popups and content, follow these steps:
+To turn on data collection for popups and content, follow these steps:

 1. Go to Menu > Tag Manager.